material-motion/material-motion/CONTRIBUTING.md

 If no consensus is able to be reached then the discussion will be closed and the terminology will not be changed.

+## Style guide

+**Capitalization**: We capitalize the following terms whenever we refer to them:

+- Actor
+- Director
+- Intention
+- Runtime

 # Contributing to the community index

 View the [Community index](community/) for a community-curated list of Starmap concept implementations.